-6.5 Model Parameters
+6.4 Model Parameters

 All parameter types other than 'sc' have a version with an 'init' suffix, which signals a fixed parameter, as opposed to a free or dependent one.
 These 'init' values are applied when the model prototypes are constructed by the ModelPrecursor.construct_prototype function.
 They are useful for the construction of many rigid models, including the rigid base models for dynamic models with constrained parameters.
-The modulating parameters described in section 4 go along with suffixes 'frq' and 'off' for the frequency and offset of the sinusoidal wave function, respectively.
-If a model requires more than one modulated parameter of the same type in the same belt, the type name of the second parameter, as well as its 'frq' and 'off' supplements are prefixed with an additional ' '.
-As discussed in section 4, some models require multiple parameters to be constrained as a function of a single variable.
-If a model blueprint contains such a 'parameter_bundle', it is defined in the dict_info section, along with a 'bundle_var_ranges' dictionary, which defines the domain of each bundle variable.
+The modulating parameters described in section 3.4 go along with suffixes 'frq' and 'off' for the frequency and offset of the sinusoidal wave function, respectively.
+If a model requires more than one modulated parameter of the same type in the same belt, the type name of the second parameter, as well as its 'frq' and 'off' supplements are prefixed with one or more additional leading '~' characters.
+As discussed in section 3.4, some models require multiple parameters to be constrained as a function of a single variable.
+If a blueprint contains one or more such 'parameter_bundles', they are defined in the dict_info section, along with a 'bundle_domains' dictionary, which defines the domain of each bundle variable as a tuple with the minimal, maximal and starting value, respectively.